Ricardo-Paul/socially/client/src/components/README.md

-### This folder includes all of the app components
+### This directory contains all of the app components
 ### organized by folder